racksen/react-webpack-babel/README.md

 # react-webpack-babel
-Simple React Webpack Babel Starter Kit
+Extending the Simple React Webpack Babel Starter Kit from https://github.com/alicoding/react-webpack-babel

 This is a simple [React](https://facebook.github.io/react/), [Webpack](http://webpack.github.io/) and [Babel](https://babeljs.io/) application with nothing else in it.